 Enough already.
 HR tried.
 They really did.
 Nevertheless, employees just didn’t listen.
 And they’re really not to blame, either.
-Sometimes corporate culture just isn’t able to remove the humanity from the human beings that work for them.
+Sometimes corporate culture just isn’t able to remove the humanity from the human beings who work for them.
 Employees, after all, don’t stop being mothers, fathers, friends, and confidants just because they are sitting in a cubicle or wearing a tie.

 The line that separates our professional lives and personal lives is about as formidable as the floats the separate the deep end of the pool from the shallow end.
 It’s really just an idea, and a loose one at that.
 To maintain order and decency, every professional needs to set their own boundaries in the workplace.
 So, employees need to stop bringing cash to work.
 It’s the only way to stop socially awkward shakedowns that extort cash from honest and hardworking professionals in offices across the world.